Twitch Tip w/ Video: Swap lures on Popping Corks without cutting your leader

 I like a 7' Medium action spinning rod with a 2500 reel spooled with 20# braid.

 - Start by tying your main line to a Junior or Small Twitch Clip using a polymer or improved clinch knot.
 See how to tie the fastest improved clinch knot ever.
 Here I'm using braid.
 I talk about knots for tying to clips here.

-- Now slide the popping cork on the clip.
+- Now slide the popping cork eyelet on the clip.
 Here I'm using a Four Horseman Popping Cork.
 It's tough, loud and handmade in Louisiana.

 - Tie on a leader.
 I use 20-25# fluorocarbon being more abrasion resistant, harder for fish to see and less stretch vs mono-filament.

 - At leader end, tie on another Clip using a polymer or improved clinch knot.
-Now you can switch lures on the leader at will.
+Now you can switch lures at will.
 No need to cut the leader when switching lures.

 With a bare kahle or circle hook we can offer up live, dead bait or plastics.
 Alternately you can stand out from other anglers' presentations by hooking a Gulp Swim Minnow or Shrimp through the bait nose.
 This weightless setup provides a slow natural fall with longer time in the strike zone.
 For a quicker fall and different action, mash a 1/4 oz or less split-shot on your leader.
 If these tactics don't work remove the hook and move onto the next lure without cutting your leader and retying.

 Plastic shrimp are proven effective lures.
 More and more lifelike shrimp imitations are coming out.
 Try different speeds between your pop.
 Sometimes trout will hit the bait 10-15 seconds after a pop.
 Let the current move the bait.
 You can always revert to tipping with dead shrimp, effective when they're not eating plastics.